-- 1. The user selects input data and parameters and starts the job from the Workbench - 2.
-The server exports the input data to a temporary file - 3.
-The server starts the command line application, using the parameters specified from the user and the temporary file as input
+- 1. The end user selects input data, sets values for parameters and then launches the external application. - 2.
+The CLC Server exports the input data to a temporary file.

 Integration with External Application (Server Side)

 Figure 12.1: An overview of the external applications integration in this example illustrated with CLC Genomics Workbench and CLC Genomics Server.